Princess Gyeonghye: Legacy and Death

-On 27 December 1473, Princess Gyeonghye wrote a will, expressing her sorrow in not having her son married, describing her declining health, leaving her house in Jeongseon-bang, Hanyang and property in Tongjin (now Gimpo), Gyeonggi Province to him.
-Towards the end of her will, she urges her son to build a shrine to his grandfather, perform ancestral rites in accordance with Confucian tradition, and to pass it down the duty to his descendants.
+On 27 December 1473, Princess Gyeonghye wrote a will; expressing her sorrow in not having her son married, describing her declining health, leaving her house in Jeongseon-bang, Hanyang and property in Tongjin (now Gimpo), Gyeonggi Province to him.
+Towards the end of her will, she urges her son to build a shrine to his grandfather, perform ancestral rites in accordance with Confucian tradition, and to pass down the duty to his descendants.
 The will is in the Jangseogak, housed by the Academy of Korean Studies.

-On 17 January 1474, the princess passed away during King Seongjong’s 5th year of reign.
-Her tomb was said to be built by Jeong In-ji with her tombstone written with the royal title of “Princess Pyeongchang”.
+On 17 January 1474, the princess died during King Seongjong's 5th year of reign.
+Her tomb was said to be built by Chŏng Inji with her tombstone written with the royal title of "Princess Pyeongchang".

 When Jeong Mi-su came of age, he married the second daughter, Lady Lee of the Jeonui Lee clan, of Lee Deok-ryang, and had a concubine.
 He had no children of his own so he adopted a 7th degree nephew from his clan.
-It is said that her son became close to his aunt-in-law and former Queen Jeongsun during her time in Jeongeobwon; acting as a maternal figure to him, and thus had her rites performed when she died in 1521 by his descendants as well.
+It is said that her son became close to his aunt-in-law and former Queen Jeongsun during her time in Jeongeobwon; acting as a maternal figure to him.
+Even after Jeong died in 1512 during King Jungjong's 24th year of reign, he had her rites performed when she died in 1521 by his descendants as well.